airbr/airbr/README.md

 ### Hi there 👋 Morgan here.

 🔭 I’m currently working on EasyRx.
 It is great to have a job that challenges me every day.
-There is such an incredible amount to learn and it is necessary to constantly learn in this field.

 In my spare time I try to help out at Open Law NZ, a open source non profit.

-The best way to find out all about my is [my minimalist personal website](https://morganwebdev.com)
+The best way to find out all about me is at [my minimalist personal website](https://morganwebdev.com)

 <!--